 Christopher studied natural sciences at the University of Cambridge, specialising into geology.
 He developed particular interests in geophysics and mineral sciences, completing a thesis on modeling of diffusion processes at the core-mantle boundary.

-Christopher started to consider hydrogeology as an application of his degree after meeting a hydrogeologist working for an NGO in Burkina Faso (see blog entry).
+Christopher started to consider hydrogeology as an application of his degree after meeting a hydrogeologist working for an NGO in Burkina Faso (see article).
 Convinced of the importance of safe groundwater for global sustainability and development, Christopher is pleased to be undertaking PhD research that could assist the sustainable supply of groundwater.